-Excellence in teaching is an important component for promotion to non-tenure track Associate Professor in the Department of Clinical Sciences.
-Examples of this achievement include, but are not limited to, leading or participating in didactic courses; mentorship of pre-medical, medical students or graduate students, residents, clinical fellows, postdoctoral fellows, development of novel materials, and/or teaching in diverse components of the educational programs.
-These accomplishments must include systematic evaluation by learners instructed or mentored by the faculty member.
-Additionally, peer evaluation by faculty within the department and by faculty within other divisions and/or departments in which the candidate has played an active teaching role are considered.
+Excellence in teaching is an important component for promotion to non-tenure Associate Professor in Clinical Sciences.
+Examples of this achievement include but are not limited to leading or participating in didactic courses; mentorship of medical students, graduate students and/or postdoctoral fellows; development of novel materials; and teaching in diverse components of the MD program.
+These activities must be supported by objective, systematic evaluation by students taught or mentored by the faculty member.
+Additionally, systematic evaluation by senior faculty within the department and by faculty within other divisions and/or departments in which the candidate has played an active teaching role are considered.